MichaIng/DietPi-Docs/docs/software/webserver_stack.md

     ![DietPi webserver selection webserver preference](../assets/images/dietpi-software-webserver-preference.png){: style="width:500px"}

     Using this option you only select the webserver for use in DietPi installations.
     When you select any software for installation that requires a webserver (e.g. Pi-hole, Nextcloud, Webmin, installed via *Software Optimized*), DietPi will automatically install, configure and optimize your chosen webserver preference.
-DietPi will also install [MariaDB](https://wikipedia.org/wiki/MariaDB)/[SQLite](https://wikipedia.org/wiki/SQLite) as required, depending on your software selections.
+DietPi will also install [MariaDB](#mariadb) / [SQLite](#sqlite) as required, depending on your software selections.
 Basically, you will never need to manually select/install a webserver stack again.
 DietPi will do it all for you.

     ???+ info "No webserver change if already installed" This setting "Webserver Preference* can NOT be changed if an existing webserver is installed on the system.